awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

 1. Back in the environment, use the AWS CLI to run the `aws configure` command or the aws\-shell to run the `configure` command\.
 Do not specify any values for **AWS Access Key ID** or **AWS Secret Access Key** \(press `Enter` after each of these prompts\)\.
 For **Default region name**, specify the AWS Region closest to you or the region where your AWS resources are located\.
 For example, `us-east-2` for the US East \(Ohio\) Region\.
 For a list of regions, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
 Optionally, specify a value for **Default output format** \(for example, `json`\)\.

 You can now start calling AWS services from your environment\.
 To use the AWS CLI, the aws\-shell, or both to call AWS services, see the [AWS CLI and aws\-shell Sample](sample-aws-cli.md)\.
-To call AWS services from your code, see our other [samples](samples.md)\.
+To call AWS services from your code, see our other [tutorials and samples](tutorials.md)\.

 ### Attach an Instance Profile to an Instance with the AWS CLI<a name="credentials-temporary-attach-cli"></a>